Old Town, Florida: Medical care

 For health care, Old Town has a small urgent-care center; but in emergencies, patients are airlifted to Gainesville hospitals.
 Physical therapy and other rehabilitative services are available in Chiefland.

 Education

 Residents are served by Dixie District Schools.
 Old Town Elementary School is located in Old Town.
 Old Town is also served by secondary schools in Cross City: Ruth Rains Middle School, and Dixie County High School.
+The Mascot for Dixie County High School is the Bears.